-- 1. The following can be recognized as credits: a) knowledge and professional skills certified in accordance with local regulations; b) other knowledge and skills acquired through educational activities at a post-secondary level that have been organised and implemented in part by a university. - 2.
+- The following can be recognized as credits: a) knowledge and professional skills certified in accordance with local regulations; b) other knowledge and skills acquired through educational activities at a post-secondary level that have been organized and implemented in part by a university. - 2.
 Under Article 14 of Law n.
 240 of 30 December 2010, the maximum number of credits recognizable for both of the above types is in total equal to 12. - 3.
-The recognition, decided by the Department Council after consultation with the Joint Commission, is made solely on the basis of the knowledge and skills of the individual student, and excludes any form of collective recognition.
+The recognition, decided by the Department Council, on the proposal of the head of the course of study, is made solely on the basis of the knowledge and skills of the individual student, and excludes any form of collective recognition.
+The methods and criteria for recognition are approved by the Department Council and made